Kitware/CMake/Help/cpack_gen/productbuild.rst

 .. variable:: CPACK_PRODUCTBUILD_RESOURCES_DIR

+ .. versionadded:: 3.9

  If specified the productbuild generator copies files from this directory (including subdirectories) to the ``Resources`` directory.
 This is done before the :variable:`CPACK_RESOURCE_FILE_WELCOME`, :variable:`CPACK_RESOURCE_FILE_README`, and :variable:`CPACK_RESOURCE_FILE_LICENSE` files are copied.

+Background Image
+""""""""""""""""

+.. versionadded:: 3.17

+This group of variables controls the background image of the generated installer.

 .. variable:: CPACK_PRODUCTBUILD_BACKGROUND